Easy Ways to Detect Air Leaks

 - Search for gaps where siding or bricks meet your foundation

 Conducting your own energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, complete with a blower door test that can help detect major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
+Experts can do a comprehensive energy assessment, which includes a blower door test that can help detect major sources of energy loss in your home, and share information on how best to fix them for maximum energy efficiency.
 Contact Service Experts Heating & Air Conditioning in North America for a professional energy assessment at 866-397-3787.